Dadabhai Naoroji: Personal life and death

 He was married to Gulbai at the age of 11.
 He died in Bombay on 30 June 1917, at the age of 91.
 The Dadabhai Naoroji Road, a heritage road of Mumbai, is named after him, as are the Dadabhai Naoroji Road in Karachi, Pakistan and Naoroji Street in the Finsbury area of London.
 A prominent residential colony for central government servants in the south of Delhi is also named Naoroji Nagar.
 His granddaughters, Perin and Khurshedben, were also involved in the independence movement.
 In 1930, Khurshedben was arrested along with other revolutionaries for attempting to hoist the Indian flag in a Government College in Ahmedabad.

 Drain theory and poverty

-Naoroji's work focused on the drain of wealth from India to Britain during the period rule of British rule in India.
+Naoroji's work focused on the drain of wealth from India to Britain during the period of British rule in India.
 One of the reasons that the Drain theory is attributed to Naoroji is his decision to estimate the net national profit of India, and by extension, the effect that colonial rule had on the country.
 Through his work with economics, Naoroji sought to prove that Britain was draining money out of India.

 Naoroji described six factors that resulted in the external drain.